biraj-pickcel/docker-iso-setup/README.md

   - pickcel/nginxv3
   - pickcel/redis

-- Check if our containers are running using
+- Check if all of our containers are running using

   ```
   # docker ps